kristapsdz/rpki-client/README.md

 # Introduction

 **This system has been merged into OpenBSD base.
-If you'd like to contribute to openrsync, please mail your patches to tech@openbsd.org.
+If you'd like to contribute to rpki-client, please mail your patches to tech@openbsd.org.
 This repository is simply the OpenBSD version plus some glue for portability.**